anxielray/Rubik_cube/Docs/README.md

 ### M1

-- *BUild the models that define a rubik's cube.*
+- *BUild the models that define a rubik's cube.* [Done!]
-- *Add models that define 2/3 types of cubits in the Rubik's cube* -
+- *Add models that define 2/3 types of cubits in the Rubik's cube*[Done!]
+- _Add comments on the parts that need optimiations in later improvements with the program_
+- _Define a method that describes the cube moving in different planes.
+In logocal reasoning, this is turning the cube up, down, or to the side_ [Done!]

 ---